Skip to content

 Reset Microsoft Edge browser settings

-Resetting the browser will bid farewell to your customized browser settings, but if it fixes the slowness of Microsoft Edge, it’s worth the trade-off.
+Resetting the browser will remove your customized settings, but if it fixes the slowness of Microsoft Edge, it’s worth the trade-off.

 1. Open File Explorer via Win + E shortcut keys.